exakat/exakat-docs/Reference/Rules/Functions/MismatchedTypehint.rst

   Relayed arguments don't have the same typehint.

 Typehint acts as a filter method.
 When an object is checked with a first class, and then checked again with a second distinct class, the whole process is always false : $a can't be of two different classes at the same time.
+Note : This analysis currently doesn't check generalisation of classes : for example, when B is a child of BB, it is still reported as a mismatch.

 .. code-block:: php